-The Graduate Certificate in Mathematics for Middle School Math Teachers (GCMS) in the Fariborz Maseeh Department of Mathematics and Statistics consists of eight graduate mathematics courses specifically designed for teachers who desire to teach middle school mathematics.
-Upon successful completion of this 24-credit program, MTH 590 - MTH 596 and Teaching & Learning in the MS Math Classroom MTH 597, a Graduate Certificate is awarded.
-If desired, the graduate credit received may also be applied towards an M.A. or M.S. in the Department of Curriculum and Instruction in the Graduate School of Education (please speak with a C&I adviser for more information).
+The Graduate Certificate in Mathematics for Middle School Mathematics Teachers (GCMS) consists of eight graduate mathematics courses specifically designed for teachers who desire to teach middle school mathematics.
 The program provides a broad mathematics background appropriate for middle school teachers, a familiarity with the current middle school curriculum ideas, and a sensitivity to the special characteristics and needs of early adolescents.

 The Graduate Certificate program by itself does not lead to a teaching license.
 If you are interested in information on how to obtain teacher licensure, please contact the School of Education, GTEP program.

 - Completed B.A. or B.S. degree.

 - GPA: 3.0 cumulative undergraduate, or 3.0 for upper division courses, or 3.0 in all graduate credit courses (a minimum of 12 credits).

 - Completion of MTH 111 & 112 (College Algebra/Trigonometry) and MTH 211-212-213 (Foundations of Elementary Mathematics) or the equivalent.